-I’ve been making dhal in my instant pot since I bought my first instant pot in 2014 because it is such a time saver and delivers excellent results every time.
+I’ve been making dhal in my instant pot since I bought my first instant pot in 2014.
+It is such a time saver and delivers excellent results every time.
 When you want traditional Guyanese dhal in a fraction of the time, this is the go-to recipe!
+Imagine not having to babysit split peas on the stove top!
+This recipe will change how you make dhal.

 - Quick and Easy: Save at least 30 minutes of cooking time with the instant pot method.
 And there’s no worry of a pot boiling over on the stove.
 Simply set it and forget it!